DanielDominguezBender/FileIntegrityMonitoring/README.md

 ## Visual example

-Let's take a look on how this scnerio work.
+Let's take a look on how this scenario work.
 On next image you will see how the "baseline.txt" file still does not exist.

 ![image1](imgs/image1.png)